Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 This can be called state capacity. ("State capacity describes the ability of a state to collect taxes, enforce law and order, and provide public goods [banks, trade ministries, courts], and services like education, public health, infrastructure.")

 I am oversimplifying here and using a lot of words, but (i hope) these words are back up by emperical observations from historical records that everyone can see, and some that are in living memory.

 [developing countries needs stable institutions for development] Douglass North

-courts, business contract enforcement capacity.
-Political stability.

-resource cursed coutnries and why they do not have a rule of law
+resource cursed countries and why they do not have a rule of law

-Poor Economics - uncertainty management

 developing countries need power, water and roads.

-**GROUND ABSTRACT CONCEPTS WITH EXAMPLES**
-"you can get away with ignoring maintenance for a time, until suddenly everything shuts down in a cascade failure." then sharpen it with a sub-analogy on JUST HOW BAD missing sleep screws a person *or* the same for component defects in engineering systems. lean into specifics + humor.
+**GROUND ABSTRACT CONCEPTS WITH EXAMPLES** use concrete analogy on JUST HOW BAD missing sleep screws a person *or* the same for component defects in engineering systems. lean into specifics + humor.

 ### Personal Effectiveness

-2. a human needs an analogous set of foundations to sustain itself and generate enough slack that can be reinvested into education and skills practice.
-These two are seperate but connected.

 Let's work backwards to find the equivalent list of things that a student would need to get an A on an exam.

-f(access to past exam material, time, effort)
+1. Access to past exam material

+2. Learning to the test (accounting for most of the way to an A grade)

+3. putting in enough time, multiplied by enough effort

 Time means the student must start with enough time to cover the material 4-5 times, for each question on the past exams.